cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 auto layout1 = make_layout(Shape<_4, _8>{}, GenColMajor{});
 ```

-Even if you specify all your layouts properly, there are some internal workings where you might see column major layouts pop up (e.g. tiling, Atoms, etc.).
+Even if you specify all your layouts properly, there are some internal workings where you might see column-major layouts pop up (e.g. tiling, Atoms, etc.).
 You should specify strides as much as possible to avoid confusing yourself when you start to get weird errors.

 > **Note**: The column-major default has **nothing to do with your underlying data**.
 It's just a consistent indexing pattern CuTe chose.

 For FA2, Q, K, and V are all **row-major** along the sequence (`(seq_len, head_dim)`).
 This means each row represents a token.
-Most consumer applications or libraries like Pytorch or JAX are row-major by default, so this is the most obvious configuration for consistency.
-Furthermore, Ampere tensor ops seem to be oriented around row-major instructions, so it's also a choice in simplicity.
+Most consumer applications and libraries like PyTorch or JAX are row-major by default, so this is the most natural configuration for consistency.
+Furthermore, Ampere tensor ops seem to be oriented around row-major instructions, so it's also a choice for simplicity.

 ### Linear Indexing: Colex Indexing
-With our (2,8) shape layout from earlier, CuTe allows us to index it it with just one index-value, essentially treating `(2, 3)` as a flat 6-element array--we refer to this as **linear indexing**.
+With our (2,8) shape layout from earlier, CuTe allows us to index it with just one index-value, essentially treating `(2, 3)` as a flat 6-element array--we refer to this as **linear indexing**.
 A programming language like C allows you to do the same:

 ```cpp
 int arr[2][3] = {